Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 Especially as more jobs become remote, employers want to see that candidates can take initiative and don’t require constant reminding to complete tasks.
 Think of skills such as

-- Taking initiative on a project without being asked.
+- Leading a project without being asked.

 - Asking questions to get clarification.